tipeslowly/chak/content/cover.md

 image: Chak_cover.png
 ---

-Chak’s exhibition *Landscapes and Other Natural Occurrences* was originally set to open in January 2020, but as with numerous other events, the COVID-19 pandemic kept UMAG's doors shut for the first quarter of the year.
-The show formally opened to the public on 16 May 2020, and is scheduled to run through 16 August 2020.
-Work in the exhibition ranges from large two-panel paintings on canvas to a selection of recent drawings.
+Chak’s exhibition *Landscapes and Other Natural Occurrences* was originally set to open in January 2020, but as with numerous events, the COVID-19 pandemic kept UMAG's doors shut for the first quarter of the year.
+Formally opening to the public on 16 May 2020, the show is now scheduled to run through XX August 2020.
+Work in the exhibition ranges from large two-panel paintings on canvas to a selection of recent ink and watercolour drawings.
 The accompanying [UMAG publication](https://hkupress.hku.hk/pro/1818.php) collects the majority of Chak's paintings and drawings from 2018 and 2019.

-UMAG gratefully acknowledges the Hong Kong Arts Development Council for their support of this project.
+UMAG gratefully acknowledges the Hong Kong Arts Development Council for their support.

 <div class="credits">
   <div class="organiser">